 Your accommodation: Solitaire Lodge

-The Farm is also home to some of the best trails in the north island, from independent forest walks to ocean stroll or guided farm tours - pack a picnic and set off on an afternoon of outdoor fun.
+The Farm is also home to some of the best trails on the North Island, from independent forest walks to ocean strolls or guided farm tours - pack a picnic and set off on an afternoon of outdoor fun.
 Also on offer are mountain, bikes, quad bikes and horse treks for the more adventurous traveller.

 A tour designed for those who are looking for a more intimate experience of renowned Hawke's Bay wineries.
 Learn about the local yield and the region's long viticultural history, and indulge in a two course gourmet lunch.
 Taste classic varieties such as Shiraz, Merlot, Cabernet Sauvignon, Pinot Gris Viognier, Semillon and Riesling.
 There will also be an opportunity to taste sherry, port and dessert reds.

 Nearby Martinborough is home to dozens of boutique wineries.
-The route takes you over the Rimutaka Range and along the magnificent natural harbour that the capital city of Wellington sits upon.
+The route takes you over the Remutaka Range and along the magnificent natural harbour that the capital city of Wellington sits upon.

 Choose to explore more of Wellington's sights before dropping your rental car at the airport depot and continuing your onward journey.